 Baboon is a cause-based wildlife game for iOS devices.
 Players take on the role of a Baboon who most defend wildlife jungle from pesky poachers with a bow-and-arrow.
 Stellar graphics and casual point-and-shoot gameplay combine for a magical gaming experience.
 Baboon is 100% indie with no outside investors or publisher.
 Baboon has organically reached over 20,000 downloads.

 Our mission is to promote harmony with nature and healthy ecosystems over the long-term.
 We explore new approaches to fostering this harmony through proactive engagement with citizens, consumers, businesses and government agencies.
 We explore new ideas and methods to reform business activities to ensure they are sustainable over many generations.
 Condor.org is mission-focused and employee-owned.
 We are commited to working towards our mission over the long-term.

 Condor - Behind the Name!

 Michael is an entrepreneur at heart, driven by creative new ideas to solve problems and an optimism for the future.
 Michael's early career began in digital before he transitioned to his passion for environmental conservation.
-He graduated from Brown University in 2006 with a Liberal Arts Degree.
-He engaged in the Beahrs Environmental Leadership Program at UC Berkeley while living in the Bay Area.
-Michael's passions include wildlife ecology, protecting biodiversity and conservation biology.
-He loves the outdoors, being around nature and travelling.
+He graduated from Brown University in 2006 with a Liberal Arts Degree and engaged in the Beahrs Environmental Leadership Program at UC Berkeley in 2016.
+Michael's passions include wildlife ecology, tropical biology and protectiong biodiversity.
+He loves the outdoors, being around nature and travelling to new places.